spacemeshos/svm/docs/go-spacemesh-integration.md

 SVM requires two new account types to be added:

 #### `App Template Account`
-After deploying a template sucessfully, a new account of type `Template` should be added to the `Global State`.
+After deploying a template successfully, a new account of type `Template` should be added to the `Global State`.
 <br/>
 The `state` of this account should be set to zeros (it's meaningless).
 <br/>